-Folliculitis is an infection in the hair follicles.
+Folliculitis is an inflammation of the hair follicles.

 Each hair on your body grows out of a tiny pouch called a follicle.
 You can